 A Year at City Ballet

 Welcome to City Ballet!
-Your dancer(s) and you are about to start a productive year with our program, whether you take ballet, tap, jazz, modern, hip-hop or character.
+Your dancer(s) and you are about to start a productive year with our program, whether you take ballet, pointe, modern, tap, jazz, or hip-hop.
 City Ballet’s goals are to nurture a love of movement, music, and performance while training dancers through a structured syllabus that builds their technical expertise and their physical strength.
 Because of this, a season with City Ballet has a distinct pattern that seeks to accomplish these goals for dancers over the course of a dance year.

 Fall – Beginning or Moving Up in Your Discipline

 A year of regular classes runs from August to May.
 Summer classes are offered in June, July and early August.
-Dancers who have previously studied with City Ballet will use their teacher’s recommendations as to class level; new students should consult with City Ballet’s Director, Sandra Zellinger, as to their best placement.
-Many students choose to take classes in more than one discipline (ballet, tap, jazz, modern, hip-hop or character).
+Dancers who have previously studied with City Ballet will use their teacher’s recommendations as to class level; new students should consult with City Ballet’s Directors, Andrew Lamar and Cherilyn Joy Lee, as to their best placement.
+Many students choose to take classes in more than one discipline (ballet, pointe, modern, tap, jazz, hip-hop).